 We planned the 2016 revisit carefully and followed official advice—but came out a day late and, apparently, in trouble with the Park Service.
 Our revisit might be a good metaphor for western wilderness hiking today: climate change, trail damage, and ill-considered rules that negatively impact the visitor experience.

 Prework & Planning Succeeded—Mostly

 We made the call.
-Law Enforcement was about to launch a lost hiker search.
-Our updated paper permit somehow did not make it from the backcountry office to Law Enforcement.
+Law enforcement was about to launch a lost hiker search.
+Our updated paper permit somehow did not make it from the backcountry office to law enforcement.
 However, we were not in trouble and the search was called off once we explained the situation.

-As a side note, almost all AZT thru-hikers we met had hiked straight through Saguaro Wilderness in one day to avoid Park Service campsites (which require advance reservations for Park Service convenience but are difficult to plan in advance for a multi-day backpack trip).
+As a side note, almost all AZT thru-hikers we met had hiked straight through the Saguaro Wilderness in one day to avoid Park Service campsites (which require advance reservations for Park Service convenience but are difficult to plan in advance for a multi-day backpack trip).

 (Click upper right box above map to “view larger map” to see legend including NAVIGATION INSTRUCTIONS; expand/contract legend by clicking right arrow down/up)